ryanamannion/pcgs_scraper/README.md

 1. Cases where there is only one price, and it is for the + designation are stored in the first place of the price double
-3. Most coin detail pages have MS as well as PR and sometimes other designations on a different page.
+2. Most coin detail pages have MS as well as PR and sometimes other designations on a different page.
 Currently, only the MS prices are scraped.
 The other will be implemented shortly, it helps that they have different PCGS numbers
+3. I want to make it so you can specify a folder to save to, that way you can just do everything with pip and not mess with the whole `$ pip list -v | grep pcgs` nonsense